12 Ways to Slash Your Food Grocery Costs

 9.) think soups, chili, and chowders:

 There’s hardly anything more frugal than a big pot of soup, especially if it’s hearty and filling.
-Add some crackers, biscuits, bread or cornbread and you have a meal.
+Add some crackers, biscuits, bread, or cornbread, and you have a meal.
 Many soup recipes can be doubled and divvied up, saving time and maximizing ingredients (and frozen if you want) and toted along for lunches.
 I am a huge fan of soup and have quite a few on my site.
 Check out my Soup, Chili & Chowders.

 When you make soup, you can incorporate a lot of the above suggestions.
 You’re covered for lunches, you can go vegetarian, you can cook low and slow or keep it fast and simple, you are cooking from scratch and you can meal plan/prep with soup.
 Some of my soups are even made from leftover items.
 You just can’t go wrong with soup!

 Many soups are heavy on veggies, and some are heavy in a sneaky way.
-For the best budget soups, think vegetarian, minestrones, chilis, soups with cabbage, beans or legumes or pasta.
-Many soups use a little meat or chicken but generally, it’s a small amount compared to the total amount of soup, so it’s a great way to stretch a protein.
+For the best budget soups, think vegetarian, minestrones, chilis, soups with cabbage, beans or legumes, or pasta.
+Many soups use a little meat or chicken, but generally, it’s a small amount compared to the total amount of soup, so it’s a great way to stretch a protein.

-Thai Chicken Curry with Vegetables
+Thai Curry Chicken

 10.) use meat as a condiment & think of the per pound price:

 Think meals full of vegetables and lighter on the meats.
 Stir-fries, ramen bowls, fried rice, simple curries, like this Thai Chicken Curry with Vegetables.
-If you are into a higher protein meat-based diet, consider larger less expensive (and often tougher cuts) and braise, slow cook or pressure cook them into succulent meals.
+If you are into a higher protein meat-based diet, consider larger less expensive (and often tougher cuts) and braise, slow cook, or pressure cook them into succulent meals.

 Usually, any type of meat is the most expensive part of the meal.
-When you’re under a tight budget, really be aware of the sale prices, use less of it and be aware of the per pound price, once cooked.
-If you’re making a dish or a meal, compare the per pound price of the components (even if only in your head) in what you’re eating.
+When you’re under a tight budget, really be aware of the sale prices, use less of it, and be aware of the per-pound price, once cooked.
+If you’re making a dish or a meal, compare the per-pound price of the components (even if only in your head) in what you’re eating.

-Budget chicken breasts might be $1.29 a pound but is really more expensive when prepared as it shrinks a bit when cooked.
+Budget chicken breasts might be $1.29 a pound, but is really more expensive when prepared as it shrinks a bit when cooked.
 Ground beef probably costs more & might shrink a lot.
-Pasta might be on sale, 99 cents a pound, but just like rice and beans, increases when it cooks.
+Pasta might be on sale, 99 cents a pound, but just like rice and beans, it increases when it cooks.
 Vegetables, except for waste, of course, usually stay pretty much the same.
-If you’re having a potato with the skin on, you are getting a better value per pound than say, an artichoke that’s pricier to begin with and has a ton of waste.
+If you’re having a potato with the skin on, you are getting a better value per pound than, say, an artichoke that’s pricier to begin with and has a ton of waste.

 Check this grocery list out from Today’s Mama